Advancements in Sheet Metal Fabrication Techniques: Exploring the Latest Trends and Innovations

 Material limitations

 The materials that can be used in traditional sheet metal fabricating procedures are limited.
 These techniques work well with ductile, malleable, and formable materials such as steel, aluminum, and copper.
-Other materials, such as high-strength alloys and composites, might be difficult to manufacture using standard methods, limiting their usage in some applications.
+Other materials, such as high-strength alloys and composites, might be complex to manufacture using standard methods, limiting their usage in some applications.

 Production time